-Farrotto, or farro risotto, is a cozy bowl of goodness perfect for ushering in fall.
+This delicious farrotto recipe features sweet roasted squash and savory roasted garlic.
+With a delightfully chewy texture, farrotto (or farro risotto) is a unique take on traditional risotto.
 The squash puree provides so much creaminess, and a topping of chili oil adds another dimension of flavor.

 Ingredient Notes

 - Chili oil: You can use your favorite chili oil to top the risotto, as long as it contains some sort of sesame oil or sesame seeds.
-The nuttiness from the sesame really helps balance everything nicely.
+The nuttiness from the sesame helps balance everything nicely.
 I recommend either Lee Kum Kee's Chiu Chow Chili Oil, Chili Crisp, or Salsa Macha.

 For a full list of ingredients and quantities, refer to the recipe card.

-How to Make Farrotto
+How to Make This Recipe

 Step 2 - Meanwhile, steep the ancho chile in hot vegetable stock.